 Although there is no way to predict when death will occur, your physician and the hospice medical director generally must agree that the patient has six months or less.

-You must choose to receive hospice care rather than curative therapies, although there can be exceptions to alleviate
+You must choose to receive hospice care rather than curative therapies, although there can be exceptions to alleviate pain.

 All hospices must offer mandated services but there may be differences in how services are offered.